Leading Acid Sulfate Soil Solutions Across NSW

 NSW coastal floodplains and estuarine environments

-Frequently Asked Questions (FAQ) – Acid Sulfate Soils (ASS)
+Frequently Asked Questions (FAQ)

-Q: What are acid sulfate soils?
+Q: What are acid sulfate soils (ASS)?

 Acidification of soil and groundwater

-Toxic impacts on aquatic ecosystems and vegetation
+Impacts on aquatic ecosystems and vegetation

-Non-compliance with planning or environmental approvals
+Non-compliance with planning or EPA requirements

 Avoiding or minimising excavation in high-risk areas

-Lime dosing or neutralisation of acidic or reactive soils
+Lime treatment and neutralisation of reactive soils

-Controlled dewatering and containment of runoff
+Controlled dewatering and runoff containment

 Stockpile and spoil handling procedures

-Q: What regulations apply to acid sulfate soil management in NSW?
+Q: What regulations apply in NSW?

 The NSW Acid Sulfate Soils Manual (1998)

-The Protection of the Environment Operations Act 1997 (POEO Act)
+Protection of the Environment Operations Act 1997 (POEO Act)